Filip Forsberg: COVID-19 and playoff struggles (2019–present)

 In the 2021–22 season, Forsberg enjoyed a resurgent year offensively, alongside Matt Duchene and Ryan Johansen.
 On 30 November, Forsberg tied a franchise record by scoring four goals in one game en route to a 6–0 win against the Columbus Blue Jackets.
 His four goals also allowed him to reach his 400th NHL point milestone in the fewest games in franchise history.
 On 8 January 2022, Forsberg was put on the Predators COVID-19 list.
 At the time, he led the team with 18 goals and 29 points.
 He missed four games while in the protocols before returning to the Predators lineup for their game against the St. Louis Blues.
-On 19 March 2022, Forsberg surpassed David Legwand as the leading goal scorer in Predators history, scoring his 211th goal in a 6–3 win over the Toronto Maple Leafs.
+On 19 March, Forsberg surpassed David Legwand as the leading goal scorer in Predators history, scoring his 211th goal in a 6–3 win over the Toronto Maple Leafs.
 Three days later, he beat Viktor Arvidsson's single-season scoring record set in 2018–19 by scoring two goals in one game.
-He finished the regular season setting career highs with 42 goals and 42 assists for 84 points in just 69 games.
+He finished the season setting career highs with 42 goals and assists for 84 points in just 69 games as the Predators narrowly qualified for the 2022 playoffs as an eighth seed, where they would get swept in the first round by the top-seeded and eventual Stanley Cup champion Colorado Avalanche.